Community of Practice

 Together we can stay well and sustain the important work of supporting others.

-Our services include mentorship for promoting wellness in the workplace, educational training, and workshops for all levels of service and care providers and support for establishing communities of practice.
+We offer educational training, and workshops for all levels of service and care providers and support for establishing communities of practice.
+Training can be offered in-person or online to best fit your needs and accessibility.

 Understanding Trauma